Food and Nutrition Management

 This program offers interdisciplinary opportunities in agriculture, business, marketing, and health science.
 Many classes take place in a recently renovated state-of-the-art foods lab.

+Trained and qualified managers are needed wherever food is served.
 Consumers spend about 50 percent of their food dollars eating at restaurants, cafeterias, work, or school.
-Food systems managers organize these operations, making sure food is attractive, nutritious and safely prepared.
+Food systems managers organize these operations, making sure food is attractive, nutritious, and safely prepared.
+This sequence opens doors to a variety of careers in the food service and management industries including:

 - Management in restaurants and cafeterias (medical, corporate or school)